 - If you replace the milk with full fat coconut milk, you should omit the yogurt.

 - Looking to add more green?
 Try adding in a kiwi, a cucumber, or some green grapes.

 - Never add any red berries or juices to a green smoothie.
 Red + green = brown.
 You will make the ugliest beverage creation to exist.
 Trust me.
 Been there, done that.

 - 1 cup water

 - 1 banana

 - 2-3 heaping spoonfuls organic plain full-fat yogurt or greek yogurt

 - chia or hemp seeds - sprinkled on top of smoothie

-- Put a packed cup of spinach into your blender cup, followed by an equal amount of water.
-Blend 30 seconds, or until there are no longer any bits of spinach – it should resemble green spinach water.
+- Pack a one-cup measurement full of spinach, and dump it into a blender.
+Add one cup of water.
+Blend for 30 seconds, or until there are no longer any bits of spinach – it should resemble green spinach water.

-- Add in remaining ingredients; frozen mango, frozen pineapple, banana, and yogurt.
-Blend 30-60 seconds, or until completely smooth.
+- Add in the remaining ingredients; frozen mango, frozen pineapple, banana, and yogurt.
+Blend for 30-60 seconds, or until completely smooth.
 Serve in a glass.
-Optional: sprinkle chia or hemp seeds overtop for bonus health and allure.
+Optional: Sprinkle chia or hemp seeds overtop for bonus health.